kinoeater/100-days-of-code/log.md

 **Thoughts:** By taking notes I better understand the OOP and typescript basics.
 Th way how Mosh explains why we need the classes, coming from necessity of parameter adding to functions, interfaces... it was awesome..

+### Day 5: December 10, 2019

+**Today's Progress**:
+-Spend so much time with F*ing intellisense on VsCode, finally figured it out that the problem is related to nodejs initial installation.
+Uninstall-reinstall with all suggssted features of nodejs resolved the intellisense (before I was not accepting to install extra nodejs features, it is downlading so much tools, which I didn't like in the first place as my computer has limited space)
+-Finished typescripting basics with a very beautiful like component exercise -Started to angular: what are the basics: first compoenent, created a componenet, registered it to a module and Add the element to html markup
+-new notes on angular and notes about typescrıpting

+**Thoughts:** good course I am pretty satisfied with the OOP basics